How Long Should It Take To Run A Half Marathon?

 Safety guidelines for predicting your half marathon finish time

-Remember that half marathon predicted paces are based on assumptions and calculations based on your current fitness level.
+Remember that half marathon predicted paces are based on assumptions and calculations pertaining to your current fitness level.
 Don’t attempt to cheat the system and push yourself to unrealistic goals and expectations for your half marathon race.
 Doing so could lead to injury and unwanted outcomes.

-If you’re using year 5K finish time data from 3 years ago, these aren’t going to be good benchmarks to use to assess your current physical fitness level.
-Again, your easiest way to determine your half marathon predicted finish time is to go run a 5K or 3.1 miles and then use the table below.
+If you’re using your 5K finish time data from 3 years ago, these aren’t going to be good benchmarks to use to assess your current physical fitness level.
+Again, your easiest way to determine your half marathon predicted finish time is to go run a 5K or 3.1 miles and then use the table above.

 Your best bet

 The further you get away from the race distance, the more unreliable the pace predictions and finish times will be.
 With each mile that you run, the further and further your distance becomes, which in turn slows down your running.
 You simply can’t run a first half marathon at your 5K race pace.
 Knowing this you should try to at least use the 5K finish time at a minimum as a good half marathon pace predictor.

 Remember that these are mere predictions and nothing more.
 Simple target goals to aim for so that you can cross the half marathon finish line at your best pace.
 Your actual finish time could be much less or much greater than the predictions listed within this post.
 I recommend that all new half marathoners focus on finishing the race at a comfortable pace.
 After you’ve completed your first half marathon, go ahead and start throwing in tempo runs, intervals, and strides to increase your speed.